acep-aedg/aedg-explorer/docs/add_map_layer.md

 ### Add a default layer to the map
-This will trigger the layer to be on by default.
+Add this to where the map is being initialized (ex. `show.html.haml`) to add a default layer to the map.
 ```haml
 .row.gx-0{
   data: mapbox_api_data({